Skip to main content

 Attribute Connectors

-It is possible to have a setup where a policy decision cannot be reached solely on the information provided in the request.
-Access Decision Service can use Attribute Connectors to connect to external sources, where the information required may be found.
-For example, certain attributes of a policy may need to get their values from a database or an LDAP directory.
+It is possible to have a setup where a policy decision cannot be reached using only the information provided in the request.
+In such cases, Access Decision Service (ADS) can use Attribute Connectors.
+These connectors act as Policy Information Points (PIP), connecting to external sources that hold the necessary attribute values.
+For instance, some policy attributes might need to retrieve their values from a database or an LDAP directory.

-The Attribute Connector configuration is part of the authorization domain configuration.
-If an Attribute Connector configuration exists in the authorization domain configuration, that Attribute Connector must be available to ADS at start-up.
-The Attribute Connector itself is then used at runtime during policy evaluation.
+An Attribute Connector configuration contains information specifies the attribute source type, the XACML attributes it provides, and how to obtain them.
+This configuration is part of the authorization domain configuration.
+If an Attribute Connector configuration exists in the authorization domain configuration, that specific Attribute Connector must be available to ADS at startup.
+The Attribute Connector is then utilized at runtime during the policy evaluation process.

 Standard Attribute Connectors